Wine detail

 Sangiovese

-Right now: The Pertimali 2015 Brunello di Montalcino has been in its drinking window since 2023 and in May 2026 is showing in a particularly flattering phase.
+The Pertimali 2015 Brunello di Montalcino has been in its drinking window since 2023 and in May 2026 is showing in a particularly flattering phase.
+The 2015 vintage in Montalcino was rich and generous, and Pertimali's version is delivering exactly the opulence and complexity the vintage promised.
 The primary cherry and violet aromatics that defined the wine at release have been joined by earthy, mushroom-inflected tertiary notes that add depth and interest without obscuring the fruit's inherent freshness.
 The round tannins that James Suckling noted are now fully integrated and silky, allowing the wine to be consumed without any decanting if preferred, though an hour of air still adds aromatic dimension.
 The peak window runs through 2032, meaning this wine is in the heart of its optimal drinking period right now, and there is no reason to delay opening a bottle.

 Livio Sassetti Pertimali's 2015 Brunello di Montalcino pours a vivid, translucent ruby with a clean garnet rim and a brightness in the glass that signals the purity and freshness this traditional Montalcino estate consistently achieves.
 The nose is immediately expressive and generous: ripe but precise Sangiovese cherry leads alongside violet, strawberry, and dried rose, then gives way to a complex secondary layer of earthy shiitake mushroom, forest floor, and light spice.
+The 2015 vintage's characteristic warmth and ripeness are fully evident in the aromatics without any sense of overripeness or cooked fruit.
 On the palate, the Pertimali 2015 delivers the full-bodied, complete experience that makes this vintage one of Montalcino's benchmarks: ripe fruit, balanced by vibrant acidity and a structured tannic framework that is firm without being aggressive.
 The midpalate is layered, building through cherry and minerality before reaching a finish of considerable length with violet and dried herb persistence.
 The balance here is the key to this wine's appeal: richness and elegance in equilibrium, with round tannins that are integrating beautifully and a freshness that will sustain the wine's evolution well into the 2030s.

 About Livio Sassetti Pertimali